dfgHiatus/NeosWCFaceTrack/README.md

 * Model **-3** : Quality is between -1 and 0.
 * Model **-2** (default) : Quality is between 1 and 2.
 Recommended for the most part.

-You can select a model by running run.bat located inside the Binary folder of a release.

-To use these in Python, open a terminal windows and type "python facetrackerNeos.py --model X" as an argument, with X being the model number in question.
+To use these in Python 3.6+, open a terminal windows and type "python facetrackerNeos.py --model X" as an argument, with X being the model number in question.

 # Credits